Zelda Williams

-Zelda Rae Williams (born July 31, 1989) is an American actress and director.
+Zelda Rae Williams (born July 31, 1989) is an American actress, director, producer and writer.
+As a voice actress, she is best known for voicing Kuvira in the Nickelodeon series The Legend of Korra and Mona Lisa in the 2012 Teenage Mutant Ninja Turtles series.
 She is the daughter of actor Robin Williams and film producer Marsha Garces Williams.
-As a voice actress, she is best known for voicing Kuvira in the Nickelodeon series The Legend of Korra.

 Early life

 Williams was born in New York City to Robin and Marsha Garces Williams.
 Her father stated that he named her after Princess Zelda from The Legend of Zelda video game series.
 Her mother is of Filipino and Finnish descent.
 Zelda, the older of Williams' children by his second wife, has a younger brother and an older half-brother.

 Career

 Williams made her acting debut at age five.
 At 15, she acted in the 2004 film House of D opposite her father and actor Anton Yelchin as the latter's young first love, Melissa Loggia.

 In June 2011, Zelda and Robin Williams were featured in a television commercial for the Nintendo 3DS game The Legend of Zelda: Ocarina of Time 3D.
 On October 25, 2011, she was the special guest host at the London Zelda Symphony Concert at the Hammersmith Apollo, marking the 25th anniversary of The Legend of Zelda franchise.
 On November 17, 2011, subscribers to Nintendo emails received an email of her and her father playing The Legend of Zelda: Skyward Sword for the Wii console.
 She appears in an interview with Nintendo representatives in which she says that one of her favorite things to do in her free time is play Super Smash Bros.
 Melee with her friends, always playing as the character Sheik.

 She appeared in People magazine's 100 Most Beautiful People issue for 2007.
 She appears in the Wynter Gordon music video for "Buy My Love" and has a cameo in the Cobra Starship music video "You Make Me Feel", alongside her father.

 In 2018, Williams wrote and directed the short film Shrimp, which she also starred in alongside Conor Leslie, Paulina Singer, Frances Fisher, and Jake Abel.
 The film depicts the lives of dominatrices in a Los Angeles BDSM den.
 Williams later entered into a deal with Gunpowder & Sky to develop the short film into a half-hour series.

 She directed the 2024 film Lisa Frankenstein, her feature-length debut.